Local duality in algebra and topology: Abstract local duality

-for all $X,Y \in \cC$.
-In particular, $\iHom(\Gamma A,Y) \simeq \Lambda Y$ for all $Y \in \cC$.
-Similarly, $L$ is left adjoint to $\Delta$. \end{enumerate} \end{thm} \begin{proof} By assumption, $\mathcal{C}$ is compactly generated by dualizable objects and $\overline{\mathcal{K}}$ is closed under tensoring with the generators of $\mathcal{C}$.
-Therefore,~\cite[Thm.~3.3.5]{hps_axiomatic} applies and yields the first three parts of the theorem.
+Let $\mathcal{A}$ denote the closure of $\cK$ under tensoring with the generators of $\mathcal{C}$.
+By assumption, $\mathcal{C}$ is compactly generated by dualizable objects.
+Therefore \cite[Thm.~3.3.5]{hps_axiomatic} applies and yields the first three parts of the theorem.
 From this, we then formally deduce our abstract version of local duality in (4).
 Indeed, using \Cref{lem:homihom}, there is the following binatural string of equivalences:

 by (3) and (1).
 Using the cofiber sequences of (1), the claim about the pair $(L,\Delta)$ follows formally from this. \end{proof}